top of page

 Stranger Danger

-Many dogs are uncomfortable around unfamiliar people.
+Many dogs feel uneasy around unfamiliar people.
 By the time most people call me for help, the dog hears, sees, or smells someone coming - maybe to their home or yard, maybe past their car, or just out on a walk, and erupts into barking, lunging, and growling.
 This behavior is designed to drive the stranger further away.
-Some dogs are "fine" until people are much closer to them, invading their space by leaning, reaching, or touching them to greet the dog or when visiting the vet or the groomer.
-If a dog is pushed too far too many times, they may escalate to using their teeth to end perceived conflicts with strangers.

-Why would a puppy or dog be uncomfortable with strangers?
-First, they may have been born with a genetic predisposition toward anxiety, and certain breeds may tend to be aloof with strangers or created at some point to guard flocks or homes.
-They may also have lacked adequate positive experiences during socialization between the ages of 3-14 weeks, or they may have had one or more negative experiences with strangers.
-It's important to realize the puppy or dog decides what's negative, not us, so things like picking up, getting shots, and being bathed can all seem really uncomfortable and scary to a young pup.
+• It's important to realize the puppy or dog decides what's negative, not us, so things like picking up, getting shots, and being bathed can all seem really uncomfortable and scary to a young pup.
 You can avoid this by using cooperative care techniques and working with vets and groomers who have taken fear-free and low-stress handling classes.

-When people don't read a puppy's signs, the puppy may need to escalate.
+When people don't read a puppy's early signs, the puppy may need to escalate.
 I tend to see escalation begin at around 8-9 months of age, and again around 18 months, and then again around age 3 years.
 This might include tall postures, tail flagging, direct stares, lip curls, bared teeth, and growling.
 Then the dog may escalate to lunging and snarling, muzzle punches or snapping, and finally to biting with decreasing levels of inhibition.

 If your dog has escalated to obvious signs of trying to drive strangers away, it's important to work with a qualified professional like a veterinary behaviorist in partnership with a CDBC or CAAB.
 They should help you learn to recognize body language, manage the environment to prevent bites and keep strangers safe, and create protocols for helping your dog feel more comfortable around visitors.
-A veterinary behaviorist may also suggest the use of medication to help your dog think and decide in difficult situations instead of panicking and reacting.
+A veterinary behaviorist may also suggest using medication to help your dog think and decide in difficult situations instead of panicking and reacting.

 Management